Academy maniacs: Question about possible accomplices

-In October 2012, a 27-year-old Vladimir from Krasnoyarsk Krai spoke at the trial, admitting that he was Anoufriev's "second friend", with whom he agreed on the basis of common extremist views.
+In October 2012, a 27-year-old Vladimir Gusev from Krasnoyarsk Krai spoke at the trial, admitting that he was Anoufriev's "second friend", with whom he agreed on the basis of common extremist views.
 The young man confessed that at one time Anoufriev told him about three of the murders and had even taken him two times to "hunt", which, however, both times ended in nothing.
 For the first time, Vladimir agreed to go, because he did not believe that Anoufriev and Lytkin were behind the killings, and when he realized that they weren't lying, he did not report it to the police, because he was afraid that they would kill him and the girl who lived next door to Anoufriev.
 Vladimir also stated that a few days before the murder, Lytkin had received a subpoena in the army in connection to coming of age, to which Anoufriev casually told Vladimir that "Lytkin will have to be killed so that he will not be burned."

-On 6 March 2013, Lytkin unexpectedly stated at the trial that Anoufriev did not take part in four of the crimes.
+On March 6, 2013, Lytkin unexpectedly stated at the trial that Anoufriev did not take part in four of the crimes.
 In particular, he hadn't killed Olga Pirog, and instead there was another person there with Lytkin, with whom he committed two of the attacks, and in the fourth they were joined by another accomplice.
 The defendant called their names, but the press did not disclose them; however, they did confirm that the accomplice in the fourth crime had been a witness.
-The investigation was on the verge of renewal, when on 13 March, Lytkin, again, unexpectedly, admitted that he had no accomplices.
-He declined to say why he had slandered the innocent, but the media suggested that in this way he wanted to delay the investigation.
-His mother said that he had done it to shield Anoufriev—on dates in the detention center Lytkin once told his mother that "they had made the devil out of Artyom" and he, Lytkin, "is so white and fluffy."
+The investigation was on the verge of renewal, when on March 13, Lytkin, again, unexpectedly, admitted that he had no accomplices.
+He declined to say why he had slandered the innocent, but the media suggested that he wanted to delay the investigation.
+His mother said that he had done it to shield Anoufriev; on dates in the detention center, Lytkin once told his mother "Why do they make the devil out of Artyom and I am so white and fluffy?
+We are both to blame.
+He is no worse and no better than me, we committed murders together."
 Anoufriev said that the investigator had pressured Lytkin, threatening him with a transfer to a solitary cell.
 Lytkin's mother denied a statement from Anoufriev, saying that at those early interrogations where she was present, the investigators had never pressed her son, and that she did not see the point that they would pressure him now.